AccioCode13/SafeSeat-Frontend/README.md

 ```bash
 npm run preview
 ```

-Notes: If you use yarn, replace `npm` with `yarn` accordingly.

-## Usage
-- Open http://localhost:8080 (or the URL printed by the dev server)
-- Use the UI to search trains, select journeys, and test seat allocation flows.
----

 Thank you for working on SafeSeat — a product that focuses on safer travel for women.